Comic book: Graphic novels

 In 1971, writer-artist Gil Kane and collaborators applied a paperback format to their "comics novel" Blackmark.
 Will Eisner popularized the term "graphic novel" when he used it on the cover of the paperback edition of his work A Contract with God, and Other Tenement Stories in 1978 and, subsequently, the usage of the term began to increase.

+Initially, the term "graphic novel" applied only to original, previously unpublished material.
+However, over the past few years, the term has also been used to describe any collected issue (e.g., trade paperback, hardcover, etc.) of material previously published as single issues.

 Digital comics

 Market size

-In 2017, the comic book market size for North America was just over $1 billion with digital sales being flat, book stores having a 1 percent decline, and comic book stores having a 10 percent decline over 2016.
-The global comic book market size increased by 12% in 2020 to reach USD 8.49 billion.
-In 2021, the annual valuation of the market amounted to USD 9.21 billion.
-The popularity of the product is soaring across the world, led by collaborative efforts being made between brands to deliver more appealing comic content.
+In 2017, the comic book market size for North America was just over $1 billion with digital sales being flat, book stores having a 1% decline, and comic book stores having a 10% decline over 2016.
+The global comic book market saw a substantial 12% growth in 2020, reaching a total worth of US$8.49 billion.
+This positive trajectory continued in 2021, with the market's annual valuation surging to US$9.21 billion.
+The rising popularity of comic books can be attributed to heightened global interest, driven significantly by collaborative efforts among diverse brands.
+These collaborations are geared towards producing more engaging and appealing comic content, contributing to the industry's continued growth.